oxinus/whatsapp-clone-/README.md

 go to app directory and open terminal

-type npm i (to install all dependencies)
+npm i (to install all dependencies)

-type npm start (to start project on your local)
+npm start (to start project on your local)

  | | | | | | | | | | | | | | | | | | | | | | | | | | | | | | | | | | |